apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 EOF
 ```

-Check the presence of the Jaeger instance
+Check the presence of the Jaeger instance:

 ```sh
 $ kubectl get jaeger